oracle-livelabs/developer/ords-mcp/2-environment-set-up.md

    ![13-searching-for-cline-vs-code-extension](./images/lab-2/13-searching-for-cline-vs-code-extension.png " ")

-2. After selecting, Install the extension.
+2. Install the extension.
 Once installed, navigate to the Cline extension (found in the Activity bar)

 3. Click the "Scale" icon to select an API provider.